 xiii.
 According to the information and explanation given to us and based on ourexaminations of the records of the Company during the period the company has entered intotransactions with related parties in compliance with the provisions of the sections 177& 188 of the Companies Act 2013.
 The details of such transactions have been properlydisclosed in the notes to the standalone Ind AS Financial Statements as required by theapplicable Accounting standards.

 xv.
-According to the information & explanation given to us the company has notentered into any non-cash transaction with directors or any person connected with him asreferred to in section 192 of the companies act 2013.
+According to the information & explanation given to us the company has notentered into any noncash transaction with directors or any person connected with him asreferred to in section 192 of the companies act 2013.
 Accordingly the provision of clause3(xv) of the order is not applicable to the company.

 xvi.
-In our opinion and according to die information & explanation given to us thecompany is not required to be registered under section 45-1A of the Reserves Bank of IndiaAct 1934.
+In our opinion and according to the information & explanation given to us thecompany is not required to be registered under section 45-IA of the Reserves Bank of IndiaAct 1934.

-For Dharam Taneja Associates
+For Dharam Taneja Associates Chartered Accountants.

 (Firm Reg.
 No. 03563N)

-Membership No.: 007718
+Partner Membership No: 007718